 Yes.
-Lay-offs and furloughs due to the COVID-19 related economic crisis would likely be considered qualifying changes in circumstances warranting a modification of a child support order.
+Lay-offs and furloughs would likely be considered qualifying changes in circumstances warranting a modification of a child support order.

 How do I request a modification of a child support order?

 You must file a Motion to Modify Child Support with the Court.
 For help drafting a motion, please contact the Family Court Self-Help Center at 202-879-0096.
 The Family Court Self-Help Center staff members are working remotely but can assist you over the phone.